 Sometimes, the results of your spirometry tests and peak flow tests don’t provide enough information for your healthcare provider to decide whether or not you have asthma.
 This means that your healthcare provider may need to use challenge tests or the exhaled nitric oxide test to get more information.

 Taking a spirometry test is very simple.
 You will be asked to take a deep breath and exhale quickly into a special machine called a spirometer.
 The spirometer measures the amount of air you can breathe into your lungs, and the speed that you can exhale the air out of your lungs.1-3 Asthma causes inflammation in the airways that can affect the amount and speed of air you can inhale and exhale from your lungs.

 A peak flow test is similar to a spirometry test.
 During the test, you will be asked to take your deepest breath and then exhale as hard as possible into a small machine called a peak flow meter.
 This test measures how quickly you can force air out of your lungs, which is a sign of how well your lungs are able to work.1-2

 What are challenge tests?

 Challenge tests, which are also called trigger tests, are used to measure the function of your lungs in a different way.
-During this type of test, you will be asked to breath in a very small amount of a substance (either methacholine or mannitol) and then take a spirometry test and/or peak flow test.1-3
+During this type of test, you will be asked to breathe in a very small amount of a substance (either methacholine or mannitol).
+Then you will take a spirometry test and/or peak flow test.1-3

 These substances are known to cause breathing symptoms in people who have asthma.
 So if the results of the breathing tests show that your lung function is mildly worse than it was before you inhaled the substance, it is a sign that you probably have asthma.
 If you do not have asthma, then your lung function will not be affected by inhaling the substance.